GoogleCloudPlatform/accelerated-platforms/CONTRIBUTING.md

 extensions that you need to work on this project.
 We use this dev container to build the project from both VS Code and the command-line.

+### Requirements

+To setup a development environment you need:

+- A POSIX-compliant shell
+- An OCI-compatible container runtime.
+Tested with Docker for Linux 20.10.21
+- Visual Studio Code, if you need to modify any part of this set of software components.
+Other editors and IDEs might work fine.

 ### Dev container configuration

 To inspect the development environment container image configuration and build